Ishaan-11/Secrets/README.md

 # Secrets
-You can submit your secrets herer, anonymously!
+You can share your secrets here, anonymously!